ehawk823/ehawk823.github.io/_posts/2015-08-08-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-Towards (okay) the end of last week, we talked a bit about unrealistic depictions of hacking in the media - mentioning Wargames, the Matrix and others.
+Towards the end of last week, we talked a bit about unrealistic depictions of hacking in the media - mentioning Wargames, the Matrix and others.

 Exaggerated or entirely unrealistic depictions of hacking are rampant throughout television and film.